 - People with non-traditional educational paths.
 Maybe they went to trade school and are brilliant welders with a penchant for writing.
 Perhaps they’re high school grads who taught themselves how to code.
 Whatever it may be, a lack of a standard college education doesn’t have to be a flaw—it can be what sets them apart.
 Here is an article by Lensa which talks about high paying jobs that do not necessarily need a qualification or a college degree.

 However, make sure you’re supplementing your interviews and resume checks with some good ol’ vetting.
 No matter how shiny your new hire’s CV or how strapping their suit, you can never go wrong with a background check and a quick look at their tradeline.
-Or take some inspiration and use skills testing during the hiring process.
+Or take some inspiration and use pre-employment assessments during the hiring process.

 #3 Know How to Sell Yourself